teilWERK/ewindow.org/index.md

 #
 YOU WANNA MEET OUR DEVELOPER?

-he will present the ewindow project at the next TOX Conference in Vienna.
-12-14 October 2018. https://blog.tox.chat/
+he will present the ewindow project at the next TocCon 2019 in Vienna. https://blog.tox.chat/

 # STORY